Efficient High-Dimensional Entangled State Analyzer with Linear Optics

-corresponding to a (not normalized) maximally entangled state i.e., we have successfully performed a high-dimensional entanglement swap.
+\\ corresponding to a (not normalized) maximally entangled state i.e., we have successfully performed a high-dimensional entanglement swap.
 The normalization constant corresponds to the probability of this particular projection which is

 This is the success probability of one particular detection pattern, but the protocol succeeds for all measurement outcomes where the photons are in different time bins.
 Depending on the specific detection pattern, different maximally entangled states will be prepared between Alice and Bob.
 However, the states are all equivalent up to local unitaries.
-A single target state like the one in Eq.~(\ref{eq:9}) can always be achieved by performing a local correction on either Alice or Bob's qudit, dictated by the detection pattern.
-For the input state in Eq.~(\ref{eq:5}) each of these projections is equally likely, resulting in a total success probability of $\frac{1}{8}$.
+A single target state like the one in Eq.~\eqref{eq:9} can thus always be achieved by performing a local correction on either Alice or Bob's qudit, dictated by the detection pattern.
+For the input state in Eq.~\eqref{eq:5} each of these projections is equally likely, resulting in a total success probability of $\frac{1}{8}$.

 In Supplemental Material~A and B, we derive the projectors of the ESA for general even dimension, $d$, and show that entanglement swapping succeeds with probability $p_{\text{suc}} = \frac{2}{d^2}$.
 The intuition behind this scaling is that for a successful outcome, all photons must occupy different time-bins.
 The terms in the auxiliary state already contain photons in distinct time-bins.
 Furthermore, each term in the auxiliary state is missing photons in two time-bins, namely ${y_j, z_j}$.
 This implies that the photon on Alice's side must occupy time-bin $y_j$, while the photon on Bob's side must occupy time-bin $z_j$, or vice versa.
 The probability that this happens is $\frac{2}{d^2}$, which accounts for the scaling of our protocol.